amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/README.md

 ```
 <!-- your solution - (doesnt have to code, can be a pseudocode or methodology) -->

-// Loop from the last in
+// Loop from the last index to first index, decrement by 1 (reverse)

 Loop, start from last index; continue until reach at first index; which decrement by 1.
 ```